 FY27 Budget

-The proposed FY27 Senate budget includes $2.7 billion in Fair Share spending for public education and transportation initiatives.
+The FY27 Senate budget includes $2.7 billion in Fair Share spending for public education and transportation initiatives.
 This proposed budget does not raise any taxes on Massachusetts residents and would not spend any dollars from the state’s Stabilization Fund, also known as the ‘rainy day fund.’
 The bill would continue to responsibly save for the future by placing a $51 million deposit into the state’s rainy day fund for a record balance of $8.2 billion by the end of next fiscal year.

 Governor Healey released her proposed FY27 budget in January and the House of Representatives passed a proposed FY27 budget in late April.
 To view either of these proposals, visit the Massachusetts Budget Tracker.

-Senate FY27 Budget Proposal Information (May 2026)
+Senate FY27 Budget Proposal and Debate (May 2026)

 Full Senate Ways and Means FY27 Budget Proposal (S.4)